strimzi/proposals/062-quotas-management.md

 ## Backwards compatibility

 This proposal is fully backwards compatible.
-When the new `.spec.kafka.quotas` APi is not set, the operator handles the quotas configuration exactly as in previous Strimzi versions.
+When the new `.spec.kafka.quotas` API is not set, the operator handles the quotas configuration exactly as in previous Strimzi versions.

 ## Rejected alternatives